jncraton/languagemodels/readme.md

 This package is not meant for advanced usage.
 If you are looking for something more powerful you could explore [transformers](https://huggingface.co/docs/transformers) from Hugging Face.
 For integrating language models in more complex ways, [LangChain](https://github.com/hwchase17/langchain) or [guidance](https://github.com/microsoft/guidance) may be helpful.

-### Large models

-The default model used for inference is around 250M parameters.
-There is a larger model that can be used if you don't mind things working a little more slowly.
-It can be enabled by setting the `LANGUAGEMODELS_SIZE` environment variable to `large`.
-This model isn't large by modern standards and should still work quickly in most environments (but not the lowest tier repl.it instance).

 Projects Ideas
 --------------